ThePrincelle/Covid19-French-Auth/README.md

 A hosted version is available at : attestation-covid.princelle.org

 The hosted version currently is for the "couvre-feu" attestation.
+If you want the other mode : "confinement", replace "generate.html" in the URL by "generate_confinement.html".

 The hosted version only counts the number of users and "attestations" generated, in order to manage the traffic.